yomidevs/yomitan-mecab-installer/README.md

-# Yomichan MeCab Installer
+# Yomitan MeCab Installer

-Installs the files required to run [MeCab](https://taku910.github.io/mecab/) in [Yomichan](https://foosoft.net/projects/yomichan/).
+Installs the files required to run [MeCab](https://taku910.github.io/mecab/) in [Yomitan](https://github.com/TheMoeWay/yomitan/).
 Python and MeCab have to be installed separately.

 ## Installation